Nishanthnaa52/SDAL/README.md

 This is my Basics AI Project.

 I used many modules in python. it's full python based basics AI Projesct or Desktop assistant.

+The all packages is FREE...
 ```
 list of modules:
   1.os
   2.datetime
   3.sounddevice
   4.speech_recognition
+  5.wikipedia
+  6.webbrowser
+  7.pywhatkit
 ```

 ## List of install packages